SakarGG/International-Baccalaureate-CS-HL/README.md

-My work during high school
+IA, and other work during 2 years in the IBDP